petrstepanov/gnome-macos-remap-wayland/README.md

 # Gnome → macOS Keyboard Remap for Wayland

-This keyboard remap is based on the [xRemap](https://github.com/k0kubun/xremap) functionality.
-Currently repository is in the early development.
-Only a few keybindings are implemented at the moment for testing purposes.
-For a complete and stable solution please refer to the original [Gnome → macOS Keyboard Remap](https://github.com/petrstepanov/gnome-macos-remap) that works with Xorg only.
+This keyboard remap is based on the [xRemap](https://github.com/k0kubun/xremap) functionality and works under Xord and Wayland.

 <figure>
   <img src="https://raw.githubusercontent.com/petrstepanov/gnome-macos-remap-wayland/main/resources/gnome-macos-remap-wayland.png?raw=true" alt="Gnome macOS Remap Icon" />
 </figure>

 ## How does it work?
-Script builds latest version of the `xremap` for your architecture.
+Script doenloads the latest version of the `xremap` remapper for your architecture.
 Configuration file `config.yaml` contains majority of the remapping instructions.
-On top of that the default GNOME shell keybindings are modified.
+On top of that the default GNOME shell and Mutter keybindings are modified.
 A systemd service is created and enabled for a particular user.
 Therefore after the install other users on the system will not be affected by the remap.

 ## Prerequisities
 * Install Git and GNOME extensions `sudo <your-package-manager> install git gnome-shell-extensions`.